 Being aware of “what” we are thinking is a major step in breaking free from our self-imposed prison of thought.
 At this point, more enlightened thoughts will begin to emerge.
 Although we may continue to consciously or unconsciously push them aside, at least they are showing up within our awareness.
 We are beginning to Watch What and How We Think so that we can learn “How” To Think.

 As we become more aware of the biases within our thought processes, we will start to change how we look at things.
 Our perceptions are changing, and we are beginning to see them much more clearly.

 Another good way to shake things up is to ask ourselves, “what if the other side of the issue is true”.
 It doesn’t matter if it is or not, but by just being willing to look at the other side of the equation, we have opened ourselves up to being more aware and objective.

 All of this stuff comes down to being willing to look at all angles of a situation or topic, and not getting pigeonholed into believing what we think is automatically true.
 This gets back to asking good questions, and then objectively evaluating the pros and cons.

 When we have done the groundwork of taking an unbiased approach in evaluating a topic under consideration, we are then more open to creative thought.
 We have eliminated much of the mental debris which gets in the way of our intuition naturally kicking in.

-Making way for our intuition is such an important factor, as it allows us to access knowledge which is not just “rehashed” thought.
-It comes from the part of ourselves which “knows better” than us just trying to figure stuff out.
+Making way for our intuition is such an important factor, as it allows us to access knowledge that is not just “rehashed” thought.
+It comes from the part of ourselves that “knows better” than us just trying to figure stuff out.